This blog may contain affiliate links. Read our disclosure policy for more info.

 Looking for the best things to do in Antigua, Guatemala?
 We’ve got you covered!

 Our personal FAVORITE thing to do in Antigua is this overnight hike of the Acatenango Volcano.
-This is a total bucket-list activity where you can see the Fuego Volcano erupt!
-Check out the 200+ 5-star reviews and book this tour here.
+This is a total bucket-list activity where you can see the Fuego Volcano erupt.
+It completely lives up to the hype!

 Things to do in Antigua